 Check Out The Merchandise!

 Every Epcot festival comes with its own token merchandise and its awesome to see all the cool new things available each time a new festival rolls around- it’s every Disney lovers dream.
 In addition to the main gift shops, there are little kiosks all over the World Showcase that keep the festival merchandise on hand.
 We also love stopping in the Tea Shop over in the U.K. During Flower and Garden you can usually take advantage of a free tea garden walk and sample teas that are showcased during the festival!
 See the Flower and Garden Merchandise wrap up.

 RIDE THE EPCOT RIDES

-- Epcot Flower and Garden Festival Beginners Guide
+Flower and Garden Festival Guide